 Because thanks to advancements in AI...

-My team and I were able to build something to find these trades for us.
+My team and I were able to build something to find these trade setups for us.

 We spent hundreds of hours and $1.8 Million of our own money building what we call “S.A.M.” - which is short for Stock Acceleration Monitor.